ibm-messaging/mq-ansible/docs/WINSTALL.md

 ## Roles for Windows installation

   - ``downloadmq``: For Windows, downloads the IBM MQ Advanced developer package to an specified directory.
 Default directory in our sample playbook is `C:\Users\Administrator`.
+You can also specify a local source to copy to the target directory with the variable `local_source`
   - ``installmq``: Installs the package.
   - ``setupconsole``: Sets up the web console.
   - ``startconsole``: Starts the web console.